jakemcc/jakemccrary.com/source/_posts/2016-10-28-html-markup-for-better-sharing-on-social-media.markdown

 <meta property="article:published_time" content="PUBLISHED DATETIME" />
 ```

-There you go.
-If you're in control of your site's markup and want to
+If you have control of your site's markup and want better previews of
-start having the preview of your articles show up better on various
+your articles on the various social networks then you should add this
-social media outlets then you should add similar markup to your web
+markup to your web site [^1].
+Hopefully this article has saved you
-site  [^1].
-Hopefully this article has saved you from having some full
+from having a full screen pop-over prompt you to join yet another
-screen pop-over prompt you to join yet another mailing list.
+mailing list.

 [^1]: You can actually remove the `twitter:title`, `twitter:description`, and `twitter:image` lines since Twitter will fallback to the equivalent Open Graph markup if they missing.